 Head Coach Schellas Hyndman

-Schellas Hyndman enters his third year at the helm after he was named the third men’s soccer coach at Grand Canyon on Jan.
+Schellas Hyndman is in his fourth year at the helm of the Grand Canyon men's soccer program in 2018 after he was named the third men’s soccer coach at GCU on Jan.
 13, 2015.

-In his two seasons as head coach, Hyndman has taken great strides in more than just wins and losses.
-In 2016 the team debuted at GCU stadium to the largest crowd to watch a soccer game in Arizona history, 6,402 fans.
-GCU finished No. 7 in the country in average attendance last season with 2,508.
-While at GCU he has a record of 14-19-3 and finished fifth in the WAC in 2016, five spots up from the year before.
+In his three seasons as head coach at GCU, Hyndman has taken great strides in more than just wins and losses.
+In 2016, the team debuted at GCU Stadium to the largest crowd to watch a soccer game in Arizona history: 6,402 fans.
+GCU finished No. 7 in the country in average attendance in 2017, drawing 2,508 fans per match.
+While at GCU, Hyndman has a record of 21-30-4 and finished fifth in the WAC in 2016, five spots higher than the previous year.

-Hyndman brings with him extensive head coaching experience, including 31 years of collegiate experience -- 24 years at Southern Methodist and the remaining seasons at Eastern Illinois.
-Hyndman has compiled a record of 466-122-49 entering the 2015 campaign, which marks the 12th-highest winning percentage in Division I men's soccer (.770).
+Hyndman brings with him extensive head coaching experience, including 34 years of collegiate coaching experience -- 24 years at SMU, seven seasons at Eastern Illinois and the remaining years at GCU.
+Hyndman compiled a record of 466-122-49 entering his 2015 GCU debut, giving him the 12th-highest winning percentage in Division I men's soccer (.770) at the time.

-Hyndman most recently served as the head coach for FC Dallas of Major League Soccer from 2008-13.
+Hyndman served as the head coach for FC Dallas of Major League Soccer from 2008 to 2013.
 He took Dallas to the MLS Cup Final in 2010, when he was named Coach of the Year.

-Before serving as the head coach for FC Dallas, Hyndman took over the SMU men's soccer program in 1984 and produced winning seasons in each of his 24 years at the school, finishing with a 368-96-40 record.
-With Hyndman at the helm of the men's soccer program, SMU made 22 NCAA tournament appearances, advancing to the quarterfinals 11 times and the College Cup twice.
-Additionally, SMU won six conference tournament championships and nine regular-season conference championships, while Hyndman won eight conference coach-of-the-year and five regional coach-of-the-year honors with the Mustangs.
+Before serving as head coach for FC Dallas, Hyndman took over the SMU men's soccer program in 1984 and produced winning seasons in each of his 24 years there, finishing with a 368-96-40 record.
+Under Hyndman, SMU made 22 NCAA tournament appearances, advancing to the quarterfinals 11 times and the College Cup twice.
+Additionally, SMU won six conference tournament championships and nine regular-season conference championships under Hyndman, who won conference Coach of the Year awards eight times with the Mustangs.